joelparkerhenderson/value-stream-mapping/README.md

 * [Value stream mapping for non-manufacturing by Martin](http://www.slideshare.net/AMEConnect/value-stream-mapping-for-non-manufacturingmartinreplacement)

+<h2><a name="wordbook">VSM wordbook</a></h2>

+* Value Adding (VA): any activity that your external customers value, and would be willing to pay for.

+* Necessary Non-Value Adding (N NVA): any activity that is necessary but does not add value, for example any necessary support processes, legal regulatory requirements, etc.

+* Unnessary Non-Value Adding (U NVA): any activity that is unnessary, a.k.a. waste.

 <h2><a name="metrics">VSM metrics</a></h2>

 In order of importance.

+* Value Time (VT)

+  * The time spent on adding value.
+This is actually performing the work.

 * Process Time (PT)

   * A.k.a. touch time, work time, cycle time.

-  * The time it takes to actuall perform the work, if a person is able to work on it fully and focus on it fully.
+  * The time it takes to actually perform the work, if a person is able to work on it fully and focus on it fully.

   * Include task-specific doing, talking, thinking, etc.